Michal-Radomski/variousFiles/README.md

 23. Design Patterns with React

-24. TS: decorators, mixins and abstract class exercises
+24. TS: decorators, mixins, abstract class and generics exercises

 25. Design Patterns in React and Node/Express